-Nightwaves - an interview with Jack Zipes, author of The Irresistible Fairy Tale.
-(His interview is about 24 minutes into the program.)
+Nightwaves - an interview with Derek Sayer, author of Prague, Capital of the Twentieth Century: A Surrealist History.
+(His interview is about 28 minutes into the program.)

 Our books are reviewed regularly in daily and Sunday newspapers as well as the academic press.
 Examples of recent reviews include:

 The Economist reviewed Daniel Stedman Jones's Masters of the Universe: Hayek, Friedman, and the Birth of Neoliberal Politics.